 A partial gastrectomy surgically removes part of your stomach.
 A total gastrectomy removes your entire stomach.
 Lymph nodes and nearby organs may also be removed if cancer has spread.
 If your entire stomach is removed, your esophagus may be attached to your small intestine to help you eat and digest normally.

 When a tumor creates a blockage, your doctor may insert an expanding metal scaffolding device, called a stent, through a small lighted endoscope, to clear the blockage.

-Usually given externally through high energy beams, or internally by implanting seeds, wires or wafers to shrink or kill stomach cancers.
+Usually given externally through high energy beams, or internally by implanting seeds, wires, or wafers to shrink or kill stomach cancers.
 Your doctor will recommend the best approach based on the stage and size of your stomach cancer.
-We are national leaders in using radiation before surgery to reduce complications and improve outcomes.
-It may also be used to relieve symptoms when tumors cannot be surgically removed.
+We may use radiation before surgery to reduce complications and improve outcomes.
+We may also use it to relieve symptoms when tumors cannot be surgically removed.

 Stop tumors from growing by targeting a protein in the cancer called HER2.
 May be combined with chemotherapy to help extend survival in patients with advanced stomach cancer.